Xhafer Deva: World War II

 On April 26 Deva organized a meeting between Albanian representatives from Kosovo and south Sandžak with German general Friedrich-Georg Eberhardt about organization of 'new order'.
 Eberhardt demanded that new municipal governments have to be formed and claim that Adolf Hitler will probably allow cleansing of Serbs from these areas, but any radical actions shouldn't be rushed.
-Later that year, Deva worked with the Balli Kombëtar and the Germans to establish a pro-German Albanian government in Kosovo linked to the Albanian nation.
-He quickly became the Balli Kombëtar's most powerful figure.
-The most capable Kosovo Albanian politician of the war, he was then appointed head of the local administration in German-occupied Mitrovica.
+Later that year, Deva worked with the Balli Kombëtar and the Germans to establish a pro-German Albanian government in Kosovo linked to the Albanian nation..
+However, this relationship was highly fractured as while Deva used certain Ballist units, a later memorandum from the group claimed that their members were actually "severely persecuted," beaten and imprisoned in Kosovo under Deva's direct orders due to the faction's underlying pro-British sentiments..
+As the most capable Kosovo Albanian politician of the war, he was then appointed head of the local administration in German-occupied Mitrovica.
 After the capitulation of Italy, Deva and Bedri Pejani, assisted by the German emissary Franz von Schweiger, set up the Second League of Prizren on 16 September 1943.
-The league, whose aim was to defend the borders of Greater Albania, declared jihad (holy war) against Slavs, Gypsies and Jews and sought to create an ethnically cleansed Greater Albania.
+The league, whose aim was to defend the borders of Greater Albania, (an appeal driven primarily by Albanian nationalism and intense anti-Communism to prevent the restoration of Yugoslav rule, rather than genuine pro-German sentiment) declared jihad (holy war) against Slavs, Gypsies and Jews and sought to create an ethnically cleansed Greater Albania.
 Between 4 and 7 December 1943, 400 soldiers of Kosovo Regiment commanded by Deva surrounded Peja and committed mass murder of local Serbs and Montenegrins, killing at least 300 people.
 Deva subsequently placed the newly established units of Balli Kombëtar under the command of the Germans.